Appliance Service Industry And Technology

 The intent of this article is to explore the Appliance Service Industry, its technology footprint, challenges, and potential solutions.

-Major appliances, also known as white goods, comprises of major household appliances and may include air conditioners, dishwashers, clothes dryers, drying cabinets, freezers, refrigerators, kitchen stoves, water heaters, washing machines, trash compactors, microwave ovens, and induction cookers.
-American households are stacked with such appliances implying there is a high demand for its spare parts and servicing.
+Major appliances, also known as white goods, comprise major household appliances and may include air conditioners, dishwashers, clothes dryers, drying cabinets, freezers, refrigerators, kitchen stoves, water heaters, washing machines, trash compactors, microwave ovens, and induction cookers.
+American households are stacked with such appliances implying there is a high demand for spare parts and servicing.

-We know that many times when an appliance stops working or needs a service, the first thing we do it contact the seller provided the product is under warranty.
+We know that many times when an appliance stops working or needs a service, the first thing we do is contact the seller-provided the product is under warranty.
 However, if the product is not under warranty, we look for service providers.
 I would say it’s not very common (yet a hobby) that one would try to service their appliance themselves by identifying the problem, purchasing the spare part, and replacing/fixing it.

-Most of the significant appliance brands like Whirlpool, LG, Samsung, Frigidaire, KitchinAid, GE, etc. purchase the spare parts through wholesale retailers and use their service partners for facilitating customers.
-This means there is much opportunity for service companies and whole retailers to expand the business.
+Most of the significant appliance brands like Whirlpool, LG, Samsung, Frigidaire, KitchinAid, GE, etc. purchase spare parts through wholesale retailers and use their service partners for facilitating customers.
+This means there is much opportunity for service companies and whole retailers to expand their business.